 - 5%: Professionalism and Participation

 Late handins will be penalized 20% per day late.
 A day begins at 6pm after the assignment is due and ends 24 hours later.
-Assignments more than two days late (handed in after Sunday at 6pm) will not be graded.
+Assignments more than two days late will not be graded.
+As assignments handed in more than two days late without an extension will not be graded, this mans you cannot use more than two late days on any one assignment.
 The Maps checkpoint and the term project may not be handed in late.

-Late day policy: You will be given three free late days to use on the first three projects (Stars, tIMDb, Maps) as you wish.
+Late day policy: You will be given four free late days to use on any of the deadlines in the first two projects (Stars and Maps) as you wish.
 Late days will be applied in the optimal order at the end of the semester, and will not result in the 20% deduction specified above.
 Each late day extends the deadline by 24 hours - making an assignment due at 6pm the following day.
 On partner projects, your group will be allowed to use the maximum of you and your partner's late days.

 In the event of an illness or substantial emergency, extensions will be granted on a case-by-case basis subject to a note from health services or a dean.
 Contact the professor to request an extension.